Who is the migrant mama in the 2010 Spring Festival photo?

 The photo is again in the public eyes after Xinhua's Sina Weibo account reposted the picture on February 8 asking for information on how the woman is doing eight years on.

+"I think this photo best explains the saying 'Even a delicate woman can be strong when she becomes a mother,'" Zhou told the Global Times on Sunday.

-Photographer Zhou Ke, with the Xinhua News Agency took the photo outside the Nanchang Railway Station in East China's Jiangxi Province.
-The photo which was captioned "Mum Will Take You Home, My Child," and published in more than 50 newspapers across the country and posted on a number of major news portals including xinhuanet.com and people.cn.
+Photographer Zhou Ke of the Xinhua News Agency took the photo outside the Nanchang Railway Station in East China's Jiangxi Province.
+The photo, captioned "Mum Will Take You Home, My Child," was published in more than 50 newspapers across the country and posted on a number of major news portals including xinhuanet.com and people.cn.

+"They [the woman and her child] have been on my mind over the past eight years and I've been constantly looking for them, but unfortunately I still couldn't find them," Zhou told the Global Times.

+Recalling the day when he captured the moment on the railway station's square eight years ago, Zhou said he was about to leave that morning after he finished his task when he suddenly spotted the mother walking toward him with three or four other women who were carrying their luggage in a similar way.

 "I just wanted to know how are they doing.
 Do they still have to travel between cities and their hometowns like that?
 I really wish to get in touch with them and photograph them again," said Zhou.

+"I always felt that this was an unfinished story and this feeling became more intense after I became a father," Zhou told the Global Times when asked why he was so insistent on photographing them again.

-This month's Xinhua post has received nearly a thousand "likes" but the woman has not yet been found.
+This month's Xinhua post has received nearly 1,000 "likes" but the woman has not yet been found.

 The reemergence of the photo has sparked a wide range of comments from netizens.